It’s a very strange thing.

 Fire consumed the entire four-storey building on South Fifth Avenue in little more than an hour.
 The intense, accelerated blaze started in the basement and gutted the building so completely that Tesla’s third and fourth-floor laboratories crashed through to the second floor, destroying not just his equipment but his exhibits, demonstration models, blueprints, journals and notebooks: most of his life’s work, in fact.
 And it destroyed the equipment for his planned test of long distance wireless transmission on the River Hudson.

-It should be noted that this isn’t the first suspicious fire in the story.
+This isn’t the first suspicious fire in the story.
 When Tesla and Westinghouse undercut Edison and secured the contract to light the Columbian Centennial Exhibition in Chicago in 1893, Edison refused to let them use his famous lightbulbs.
 The only alternative supplier, New York Lamps, was then hit by fire.
-It didn’t stop Tesla, however, and the Chicago Exhibition earned Westinghouse the contract to electrify Niagara Falls, the project which sealed the victory of alternating current.
+Tesla wasn’t so easily blocked, and found a work-around, solving the technical problems without incurring copyright liabilities.

 The 1895 Ides of March fire aroused a great deal of suspicion.
 It was only by a stroke of pure good fortune that Tesla had not been in his lab at the time of the inferno.
 It was his habit to work through to the small hours, but on this particular evening a dinner invitation meant that he had left unexpectedly.
 If this was arson, then it was effectively an assassination attempt.